openvinotoolkit/open_model_zoo/demos/python_demos/image_retrieval_demo/README.md

                         GPU, FPGA, HDDL or MYRIAD.
 The demo will look for a suitable plugin for device specified (by default, it is CPU).
+  -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
+                        Optional.
+Required for CPU custom layers.
+Absolute path to a shared library with the kernels implementations.
 ```

 Running the application with an empty list of options yields the short version of the usage message and an error message.